jonniespratley/javascript-learning-material/modern-javascript-1/javascript-prototypes.md

 From the code above we create 2 'class' functions, one named `Foo` and one named `Bar`.
 The `Bar` class inherits the properties and methods from `Foo`.
 Invoking the `myName` method on the `a` object triggers the prototype lookup and invokes the method declared in the `Foo` class.

-#### What is prototypal inheritance?
-In a nutshell, prototypal inheritance is when an object inherits from another object.
-In a classical language, classes typically define the structure of objects, but in a prototypal language, the objects themselves define their structure, and this structure can be inherited and modified by other objects at runtime.

 #### instanceof